jwortmann/Eternity2Puzzles.jl/README.md

 julia> initialize_pieces("path/to/e2pieces.txt")
 ```

-It is sufficient to do this only a single time after installing the package; the given piece definitions are saved to a persistent cache on disk.
+It is sufficient to do this only a single time after installing the package; the given pieces are saved to a persistent cache on disk.
 Subsequent calls of `initialize_pieces` override the cache.

 ### Usage